German opposition Christian Democrats tap leader Friedrich Merz as their candidate for chancellor

 The choice was announced at a news conference in Berlin with Merz and Markus Soeder, the leader of the CDU's smaller Bavarian counterpart, the Christian Social Union, who had also been a contender for the role.

-Soeder, who is the governor of Bavaria, stressed that he fully supported Merz, and that they were united by a common goal to unseat the current government “and get Germany back on track.”
+Soeder, who is the governor of Bavaria, announced the decision, saying that the chancellor question “is decided.
+Friedrich Merz is doing it.”
+He stressed that he fully supported Merz, and that they were united by a common goal to unseat the current government “and get Germany back on track.”

 Merz thanked Soeder for his support and said his party, led for many years by former Chancellor Angela Merkel, has the “firm intention of taking over leadership responsibility in this country again.”